weigelcinthya/buy-x-get-y/README.md

 ## Testing the application

-- You'll need [Postman](https://www.postman.com/) or another similar application to send requests
+- You'll need [Postman](https://www.postman.com/) or another HTTP Client
-- The server will be available in the http://localhost:3000/ and you can test the shopping cart endpoint with this path: /shopping-cart
+- The endpoint will be available in this path: http://localhost:3000/api/v1/shopping-cart
 - The request is of type 'POST' and the body should follow the example below:

 ```json